Constitution & Bylaws of

 4. The Elder Board, after prayerful investigation and consensus agreement, shall tell it to the church.

-5. If said erring member refuses to heed the warning of the Elder Board and the church, he or she shall be removed from the midst of the congregation.
+5. If said sinning member refuses to heed the warning of the Elder Board and the church, he or she shall be removed from the midst of the congregation.
 There shall be no appeal to any court from that removal

-7. If said member, after removal, demonstrates fruitful repentance, and requests restoration of membership, he or she shall be publicly restored to membership after review and agreement by the Elder Board.
+7. If said member, after removal, demonstrates fruitful repentance, and requests restoration of membership, he or she shall be publicly and joyfully restored to membership after review and agreement by the Elder Board.
 Such restoration is required by Desert Ridge Baptist Church before a person can be recommended to another church.

 (1) Matthew 18:15-18; Romans 16:17; 1 Corinthians 5:1-5; Galatians 6:1;